ampavicic/National-Parks-of-the-USA/README.md

  - the name of the National Park
  - location (State) of the National Park
- - date established as park
+ - date established as a park
  - area of the National Park in square km
  - number of recreational visitors in 2020
- - url of the website
+ - URL of the website
  - fees for pedestrian
  - climate in the park
  - location where WiFi i available, if it is available
  - if cellular access is available, and where
  - average temperature messured by (average low temperature + average high temperature ) / 2
  - url of the represantative picture of the park

+In addition, this repository contains information about the location of the park, such as:

+ - capital city
+ - total area (in square km)
+ - population, according to Wikipedia

 ### Formats